osmcode/osmium-tool/man/osmium-merge.md

 in one go so it can be streamed, ie. it can read from STDIN and write to STDOUT.

+# OPTIONS

+-H, \--with-history
+:   Do not warn when there are multiple versions of the same object in the
+    input files.

 @MAN_COMMON_OPTIONS@
 @MAN_PROGRESS_OPTIONS@
 @MAN_INPUT_OPTIONS@
 @MAN_OUTPUT_OPTIONS@

 # DIAGNOSTICS